 Building your own deck can be challenging, but also a lot of fun.
 A League Leader at a Pokémon League can help you with some ideas.
 Another good idea is to find a theme deck you like and try modifying it.
 Remember to keep it at exactly 60 cards!
-If you're starting a whole new deck though, try these guidelines for starters:
+If you're starting a whole new deck, though, try these guidelines for starters:

 - Pick one or two Energy types at most.
+Remember, most

-Remember, most Pokémon can use any Energy for attacks, so they can go in nearly any deck! - To make sure you have enough Energy cards, try between 15 and 19 in your 60-card deck. - Trainer cards are important, too.
-Cards like Ultra Ball and Professor's Letter can help you find exactly the cards you need!
-Around 13 to 20 Trainer cards is a good start - Of course, you need Pokémon!
+[®] Pokémon can use any Energy for attacks, so they can go in nearly any deck! - To make sure you have enough Energy cards, try between 12 and 15 in your 60-card deck. - Trainer cards are important, too.
+Cards like Quick Ball and Poké Kid can help you find exactly the cards you need!
+Around 20 to 25 Trainer cards is a good start. - Of course, you need Pokémon!
 The rest of your deck will be Pokémon.
 Remember, you need at least one Basic Pokémon in your deck.
 Collect your favorite Pokémon so you can have 4 copies of them in your deck to make sure you draw them as much as possible.
 And, if that Pokémon evolves, try to get 4 of each Pokémon in its Evolution chain as well!